Skip to Content

 If Musk’s legal team is going to make these “allegations,” Breyer said, “with all due respect, they should be balanced; there are things I’ve done in Mr. Musk’s favor.”
 The trial record will reflect the objection, Breyer said, and Musk can ask an appeals court to hear the objection raised.

-Breyer concluded by saying it “takes a certain act of courage” for the attorney to raise the objection to a judge overseeing an unfinished trial.
+Breyer concluded by saying it “takes a certain act of courage” for an attorney to to raise such an objection to a judge overseeing an unfinished trial.
 “Don’t be concerned,” Breyer said.
 “I’ve got my job, it’s OK.
 I can take it.
 I can sleep at night.
 I can enjoy what I’m doing… It’s not going to affect any of my rulings, I can assure you of that.”

 Stay in touch